Fix "The bookmarks and history system will not be functional" error message

 Leave the Profile folder open – go on to Part 2.

-Part 2 – Create the database
+Part 2 – Create a new database

 Click the menu button and then click ExitQuit .Wait until Firefox has completely quit.